 I had the privilege of being a co-member with Irene Murray, our club founder.
 Most of you don’t know Irene, so I thought I would let you know what history I know of her.

 Irene liked to say she was the first woman Toastmaster in Calgary.
-In 1966 when she decided to join Bow Valley Toastmasters, it was an all man’s club.
-Women were not recognized so she had to register with TMI without disclosing her first name or her sex.
+In 1966 when she decided to join Bow Valley Toastmasters, it was an all-men’s club.
+Women were not recognized so she had to register with TMI without disclosing her first name or their sex.

 Wasn’t long before Irene had broken down this barrier and founded her own all-women’s club called the Golden Gavel club in 1973.